Understanding Hurricane Property Damage Claims

 Your homeowners insurance will cover wind damage but not flood damage.
-Many South Floridians have a separate flood insurer.
+Many Floridians have a separate flood insurer.
 Some did not opt for flood insurance at all.
 Inevitably, insurers will try to pawn your damage off on whatever it is they do not cover under the policy.

 The Inevitable Tug of War – Was the Water Damage from a Flood?
 Or from Wind-Driven Water and Rain?